Why Hire a Real Estate Agent When You’re Selling or Buying

 In a slow market with a healthy amount of inventory, a seller may consider covering certain costs to seal the deal.
 Similarly, agents may advise buyers in a hot market with low inventory to improve the chances of winning a property by paying:

 Dovenbarger often helps buyers negotiate by offering a higher earnest money deposit or by shortening the option period.
-“If the property is hitting everything on a buyers’ wish list, they could offer to lower the option period from 10 days to three days,” she explains.
+“If the property is hitting everything on a buyer’s wish list, they could offer to lower the option period from 10 days to three days,” she explains.

-“We had this property that was only two years old and had its warranties; it was in perfect condition so we lowered the option period to three days,” says Dovenbarger.
+“We had this property that was only two years old and had its warranties.
+It was in perfect condition, so we lowered the option period to three days,” says Dovenbarger.
 “The buyer was guaranteeing the seller the buy, but we still had a little leeway to differentiate ourselves from other contracts that were asking for more time.”

 Other ways Dovenbarger helps buyers negotiate with sellers are by offering $6,000 to $10,000 over asking or by paying the seller’s closing costs.

-5. Navigates contingencies
+5. Navigate contingencies

 On the other end of the spectrum, an escalation clause is a contingency that enables the buyer to increase the offer to a specific dollar amount above the highest bid that includes a cap.
 This helps the buyer win that property.
 However, a qualified agent will ensure the addendum for an escalation clause asks for proof of documentation of the highest bid.